 The funds are kindly donated to SHS from our generous supporters and our practitioners can apply for grants on behalf of children and their families.

 A grant from the Welfare Fund can make the difference between a child being in school, ready to learn, or missing school and falling behind in their education, with damaging consequences for their life prospects.
-Money for a new bed or bedding means that child gets a good night’s sleep instead of arriving at school tired, late and unable to concentrate.
+A new bed or bedding means that child can get a good night’s sleep instead of arriving at school tired, late and unable to concentrate.

 Here are some quotes from practitioners, children and parents on how the Welfare Fund has made a difference.